drood87/gothaer-customer-portal/README.md

 > - some more fancy styling and maybe animations for a richer and more interesting user experience ( i concentrated more on the functionality than design now as it was my first time using angular and typescript)
 > - another view that lists all membership types and accessible insurances with it
 > - header functionality that shows a sign out button and the name of the currently signed in user( plus dropdown with several options what he can do in his dashboard)
+> - clean up components and outsource more logic into services so that components stay mostly for the view of the template.

 ## Takeaway